Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used Data Augmentation (see function augment_images in model.py line 115), that consisted of:
 * For every image, adding a horizontally flipped copy image (and corresponding flipped steering angle).
-* For every image (not belonging to the 0-steering angle group), I created N_MULTIPLY copies applying random shift traslation and random brightness reduction.
+* For every image (not belonging to the 0-steering angle group), I created N\_MULTIPLY copies applying random shift traslation and random brightness reduction.
 The purpose was to reproduce more cases of roads with different degrees of shadow.
-(See functions shift_image and transf_brightness in lines 28 and 51 respectively).
+(See functions shift\_image and transf_brightness in lines 28 and 51 respectively).

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 This has been tested as follows:
 * Track 1: the model is capable of driving autonomously for 1 full lap or more, even at high speeds (30 mph).
 * Track 2: the model is capable of driving autonomously for 1 full Lap or more. but only at low speeds (10 mph).
 NOTE: In my latest tests, and as it can be observed in the videos, the model seems to work even better in Track 2 than in Track 1 (despite being much easier and having more training data from Track 1)...
 This is due to the fact that in the last days I spent a lot of time tweaking the parameters to be able to complete Track 2... which in the other turn has decreassed the smoothness of Track 1.
+Here you can see my Track 2 test video uploaded to youtube: https://youtu.be/uBrxG5xMy6k

 * Track 3: I have also tested the model in the 2nd track of the previous version of the Udacity simulator, which renders a mountain road.
 The model could run the car perfectly even at the highest speed of 30 mph, but only if I selected the "Fastest" video detail, that removes all shadows...
 Otherwise my model could not cope with the heavy dark shadows of the 1st turn.
 Nevertheless, I found the performance in this Track specially satisfying because it showed that **the model could generalize to a road where it had not been trained at all !!**